 Founded back in 2007 by a group of young people, UKYC is a fantastic opportunity to meet around the Word of God.
 We were thrilled to bring UKYC back for 2023.

 The theme for UKYC 2023 was - Stand still and see the salvation of the Lord, taken from Exodus 14:13, where Moses speaks to the people of God's deliverance from the Egyptians.

 Through our studies we looked at individuals who stood by faith with loyalty and strength.
 These characters continually looked forward to the fulfilment of God’s promises keeping his glorious Kingdom in mind.

-Bro John Owen (UK), Bro.
-Mark Vincent (UK) and Bro.
-Michael Movassaghi (UK) joined us for the week and led our studies.
+Bro.
+Mark Johnson (UK), Bro.
+Andrew Bramhill (UK) and Bro.
+Luke Whitehouse (Uk) joined us for the week and led our studies.

 In this series we thought about many different practical aspects of our lives in Christ and the transforming power of the gospel.

 Bro Luke Whitehouse travelled through the heritages laid out within the word of God.
 In particular, ancestral heritages vital for a monarch to claim their throne.
 They must be able to trace their royal lineage right through the ages of history.